PipeWire/pipewire/doc/spa/design.md

 # SPA Design

-SPA (Simple Plugin API) is an extensible API to implement alls kinds of plugins.
+SPA (Simple Plugin API) is an extensible API to implement all kinds of plugins.
 It is inspired by many other plugin APIs, mostly LV2 and GStreamer.

 Plugins are dynamically loadable objects that contain objects and interfaces that